glennneiger/neo-wallet-transfer/README.md

 ## Notice

 1. Sync the blockchain first if some data maybe necessary in the transfer process, in the same way like neo-cli.
+The files maybe needed are `config.json`, `protocol.json` and `libleveldb.dll`.
+Copy these files into `bin` folder after build the project.

+2. If you don't want to connect to any blockchain, just clear the `seedList` or set a wrong protocol.

-2. An addtional `.json` wallet will be created if you are tranfering a `.db3` wallet, and the final result will be based on NEP6 Standard.
+3. An addtional `.json` wallet will be created if you are tranfering a `.db3` wallet, and the final result will be based on NEP6 Standard.

-3. You can transfer multiple wallets in a time.
+4. You can transfer multiple wallets in a time.

-4. Don't use duplicated accounts, they will produce errors.
+5. Don't use duplicated accounts, they will produce errors.
 And if so, you have to delete the whole db and start again.

-5. This project is based on neo-v2.8.0 source code, and some part of which is changed in the privacy to achieve the goal.
+6. This project is based on neo-v2.8.0 source code, and some part of which is changed in the privacy to achieve the goal.

-6. No index is added to any of these databases.
+7. No index is added to any of these databases.

-7. The result message is based on the NEP6 wallet structure and just count how many records are processed properly while doesn't represent the real data structure in the database.
+8. The result message is based on the NEP6 wallet structure and just count how many records are processed properly while doesn't represent the real data structure in the database.

 ## MySQL Table Structure